 Strep Throat

 According to the CDC, strep throat is an infection in the throat and tonsils caused by bacteria called group A Streptococcus.
-Group A strep bacteria is very contagious and people generally spread the bacteria to others through respiratory droplets and direct content.
+Group A strep bacteria is very contagious, and people generally spread the bacteria to others through respiratory droplets and direct content.

 After exposure to group A strep bacteria, it usually takes two to five days for someone to become ill with strep throat.
 Symptoms can include: